How do our ukestras work practically and financially? Keep reading this page and you’ll find out!

 Don’t forget to check out the menu at the top of this page where’ll you will find a calendar and lots of music to download.

 Another useful website is Danielle Scott’s Ukulele Central website.

 Explore the net, there is so much uke-stuff out there.

 And most important – enjoy yourself – we think that that is what making music with others is mostly about.

-Mark Jackson, Jane Jelbart, Kathy Wilson, John Wallace, Jack Hayden and Susan Gleeson
+Mark Jackson, Jane Jelbart, Kathy Wilson, John Wallace and Susan Gleeson